Volcanic mountains and a beautiful coastline with stretches of white sand attract visitors to South Korea's southern island of Jeju.

 Once they arrived at one of the tour spots the excitement began.

-They took photos ate dessert drank coffee and most importantly enjoyed some good quality time together.
+They took photos ate desserts drank coffee and most importantly enjoyed some good quality time together.

 However the world is facing another Covid curveball.